fieldtrip/website/getting_started/spm.md

 ## Complementary use of both toolboxes

-Users can take advantage of both SPM and FieldTrip toolboxes to run a wider range of analyses on an experiment.
+Users can take advantage of both SPM and FieldTrip toolboxes to run a wider range of analyses on a dataset.
 Let's have a look at the specific tools available within each of them:

 - FieldTrip offers highly customisable analyses through scripting, while SPM allows non-proficient MATLAB users to run their analyses through GUI tools.
 The graphical interface is simply called through ```spm xxxx``` where the xxxx corresponds to the data type to be analysed (e.g. ```spm eeg```).